2020-07-22

 The gate, as you may remember, is behind Jorrvaskr, and I'm always a little apprehensive walking around that ship-shaped building that hides a terrible secret I quite accidentally found out about.
 There is no one training behind the house this time.
 We descend the staircase towards Heimskr's preaching spot.
 He sounds even more energetic than usual, and actually joyful.
 And before I even realize what hit me, my stepdaughter Lucia and her friend Mila are hugging me.
 I inform them I'll need to do something top secret in the palace, something to do with the recently ended horrible war, but I'll be with them soon.
 I instruct my followers to go amuse themselves, and wave to Ysolda who is on her way to the palace.
 She comes to greet us and then walks up the stairs with me.

 Ysolda is very excited about the peace as well as relieved to see I'm all right.
 She says she has been afraid that something might have happened to me.
 I get a smile out of her by saying: "Oh, don't worry, I still have every chance to get killed."
-I think Ysolda believes the same thing I believe – that somehow the gods protect me.
-But I'll be as cautious as I can all the same.
+I think Ysolda believes the same thing I believe – that somehow the gods are protecting me.
+But I'm going to be as cautious as I can all the same.

 The steward Proventus is out on some business, but I fill the jarl and the wizard Farengar in on the recent developments and show them both Tullius's order on Maven Black-Briar's arrest and Yrsarald's order for all the Stormcloak troops to refrain from hostilities.
 Balgruuf and Farengar look like they're unsure what to be more shocked about: that the assassin actually succeeded in making it to the Windhelm palace and murdering Ulfric, or that the Dominion has started a new war.
 I can't avoid telling them I'm going to exterminate the Silver-Blood mafia as well, but in all likelihood the Imperial Army will remain keeping the public order in The Rift and the Stormcloak Army in The Reach for the time being.
 I keep quiet about the thalmors' secret base in Fort Masser.